 How to create a Zoom account

-YOUR EMAIL ADDRESS.”
-One of the admins will log into 18F Zoom console and send you an invitation to be part of our shared zoom org via email.
-Click on the link to accept the invitation, and set up your access either via Google Auth (recommended) or by creating a separate password.
+- Click on the link in your email to accept the invitation, and set up your access either via Google Auth (recommended) or by creating a separate password.

-Alternatively, you can create your own account here.
-However, if you think that you will ever need to host a meeting longer than 40 minutes, you should just request an invitation so that you belong to the 18F organization.
-If you already have an account, you can still be added to the 18F organization in the future.
+Alternatively, you can create your own account.
+However, if you think that you will ever need to host a meeting longer than 40 minutes, you should just request an invitation so that you belong to the TTS organization.
+If you already have an account, you can still be added to the TTS organization in the future.

 How to host a meeting